shelvinpauly/Robot-Assisted-Feeding/README.md

 - Alternatively, modular pipeline with vision, control, imitation learning may be better suited

+## Simulation

+Packages Required - Assistive Gym, stablebaselines3, os, multiprocessing, numpngw, IPython.display The code has been adapted for google Colab

+Trained model can be found in "In" subfolder
+Outputs can be found in the "Out" subfolder
+The python notebook can be found in the "Code" subfolder

+Please contact me at spauly@umd.edu, if facing any issues with the code.

 ## References

 [1] Erickson et al., Assistive Gym